 Now let’s come back to fixing of the “Cannot load ‘twrp.img’: No such file or directory”.
 There exist two reasons why this could happen.
 Let’s have a look at both of them.

 Below, we have provided four different fixes for the “Cannot load twrp.img.
 No such file or directory”.
 You don’t have to try all the four fixes.
 Anyone of them should do the job for you.

-1. It goes without saying that for executing any fastboot command, you should have Android SDK and Platform Tools installed on your desktop.
+1. It goes without saying that for executing any fastboot command, you should have Android SDK Platform-tools installed on your desktop.
 Moreover, most of the guides on the internet simply refer to the command for flashing TWRP Recovery as fastboot flash recovery twrp.img or fastboot boot twrp.img.
-In this command the name of the recovery is twrp.
+In this command the name of the recovery is TWRP.

 However, that is hardly the case.
 None of the recoveries presents online is named as twrp.
 As a result, users directly execute the above commands without renaming the recovery.
 If that is the case, make sure to rename the recovery to twrp before proceeding further.
 This should fix the “Cannot load twrp.img.
 No such file or directory” error.
 If that is not the case, head over to our next solution.

 2. In another scenario, some of the guides do tell the users to rename the recovery to twrp.img.
 But this is where the problem occurs.
 The .img is not the part of the recovery name but is rather the file extension.
 Without realizing it, users end up renaming the recovery to twrp.img and the complete name goes as twrp.img.img.
 So if you are going to rename the recovery, make sure to rename it to just twrp.
 However, if you still can’t fix the “Cannot load twrp.img.
 No such file or directory” error, then refer to the third and final solution below.